-And Smith is appearing in this Court on behalf of the United States.
+Yet Smith is appearing in this Court on behalf of the United States.
 He is prosecuting a former President, the first time that has happened in our Nation's history.
 Smith is purporting to exercise at least as much power as a U.S. Attorney, and arguably more.
-That is the hallmark of a superior (or principal) officer.
+That is the hallmark of a principal officer.
 The absence of such an appointment means that Smith lacks authority to prosecute Trump on behalf of the United States.
-That alone is sufficient to grant a stay.